VRHIKKY/VketCloudSDK_Documents/docs/VKCComponents/VKCNodeBlendShapeTranslator.en.md

 VKC Node Blend Shape Translator is a component used when exporting HEM character motion.
 The exported HEM file can be used to play animations for preset avatars or VKCItemObjects.

+After creating the humanoid animation, converting it to Legacy will leave the blend shape names as they are, such as "eye_mabataki," in the original SkinnedMeshRenderer's BlendShapes.
+If the HEM file is output as is, the blend shape name will be lost in the VRM file and will not be reflected.

 ![VKCNodeBlendShapeTranslator_2](img/VKCNodeBlendShapeTranslator_2.jpg)

 Add the VKC Node Blend Shape Translator component to the character, add a new item to Blend Shape Trans Name Table, and set the motion name before and after conversion in SrcName/DestName.